 What is Demerol Withdrawal?

 Prolonged abuse of Demerol can cause abnormalities and changes in the user’s brain.
 When these changes occur, it means the user has become reliant on Demerol—they’ve developed a tolerance, dependence, or even an addiction.

 Even those who follow a prescription can become dependent on Demerol.

 Withdrawal occurs when a physically and/or psychologically dependent Demerol user quits taking the drug or reduces the amount they take.
 As their body tries to physiologically adjust to no longer having Demerol in its system, the user will experience unpleasant symptoms of withdrawal, such as anxiety and agitation.

 Withdrawal symptoms associated with Demerol are not typically life-threatening, but they may feel that way to the user.
 Symptoms can be quite painful and are best treated in a medical environment.

-Contact a treatment expert for help finding a treatment program that offers medically assisted detox.
+Contact a treatment provider for help finding a treatment program that offers medically assisted detox.

 Symptoms of Withdrawal

 Withdrawal from Demerol is different for each user.
 The symptoms that present are dependent on how long Demerol was abused, how much of the drug was taken, how often Demerol was taken, whether they also abused any other substances, their mental and physical health, and how they took Demerol.

 Demerol withdrawal symptoms are typically moderate to severe and can include the following: